 Members of your compliance team who are responsible for records management need permissions to the Microsoft Purview compliance portal.
 By default, the tenant admin (global administrator) has access to this location and can give compliance officers and other people access without giving them all the permissions of a tenant admin.
-To grant permissions for this limited administration, we recommend that you add users to the Records Management admin role group, which grants permissions for all features related to records management, including disposition review and verification.
+To grant permissions for this limited administration, we recommend that you add users to the Records Management admin role group.
+This role group grants permissions for all features related to records management, which include the permissions to create and manage adaptive policy scopes, and disposition review and verification.

 For a read-only role, you can create a new role group and add the View-Only Record Management role to this group.

 For instructions to add users to the default roles or create your own role groups, see Permissions in the Microsoft Purview compliance portal.

 These permissions are required only to create, configure, and apply retention labels that declare records, and manage disposition.
 The person configuring these labels doesn't require access to the content.